 You pay monthly for your HMO.
 This monthly charge is called a "premium."
 Sometimes when you visit your doctor or health care provider, you may also have to pay a “copayment.”

-You have to pay the first month premium by a deadline before you can enroll.
+You have to pay the first month premium by the 23d of the current month in order to enroll by the 1st of the following month.
 Then the Health Connector will bill you every month.
 The premium is the same every month.

 If your situation changes and you report the change to the Health Connector, your premium can change.